RigsOfRods/docs.rigsofrods.org/gameplay/general-faq.md

 **A:**On Windows, the RoR user directory is located in `%userprofile%\Documents\Rigs of Rods 0.x` and on Linux it is in `~/.rigsofrods.` (On Linux, you may have to enable "show hidden folders".)

+Most `*.zip` files can be simply placed in the packs folder.
+Or you can place maps in the `terrains` folder and vehicles/loads/etc in the `vehicles` folder if you want to be more organized.

 # Website/Forum